 I chose this air purifier because of the manufacturer’s promise to fight pet dander and allergens.
 My son has been suffering from pet allergies for many years and I always pay close attention to pet dander and odor filters in air purifiers.
 Winix WAC9500 has a 5-stage filtration system, a remote control, sleep mode, auto mode, 4-speed fan, and a variety of sensors.

-While I’m not too impressed with the design of this unit, all the features it comes with seem useful.
+I’m not too impressed with the design of this unit, and it seems like most people agree.
+It’s looking like Winix will be discontinuing the model, choosing to just make the newer 5300-2 and 5500-2 models. all the features it comes with seem useful.
 Considering all the options available, this air purifier comes with a moderate price tag for what it offers.
 From the first glance and after reading the specs, the unit appears to be a wonderful addition to any space with pets.
 Let’s take a closer look.

 This air purifier has a 5-stage filtration system:

 - Washable Pre-Filter – This mesh screen is designed to catch large particles so that other filters get less stress.
 It does a great job dealing with big pieces of dust, pet hair, and other large air pollutants that you can see with the naked eye.
 The manufacturer recommends washing the filter once every 3 months.
 However, if you have high dust levels, it would be smart to vacuum it every month or so.
 It can extend the life of the HEPA filter.

 - True HEPA Filter – It deals with 99.97% of pet dander, allergens, and other pollutants 0.3 microns in size.
 This filter is the key component of the air purifier since it does most of the job.
 The replacement period of this filter depends on the quality of your air.
 In most cases, you would need to replace it once a year.